The Worm Ouroboros: Influence and reception

 In 1963, Avram Davidson praised the novel's prose for "abound[ing] in beautiful, quotable language" and its story as one of "war, witchcraft, adventure, conspiracy, violence, bloodshed, intrigue."
 Davidson, though, faulted Eddison's conception, saying "Ouroboros is a classic, but it is not and cannot be a great classic," because it lacks "humanity"—the realistic detail of great works like the Arabian Nights, where characters "do not merely kiss and declaim and posture."
 However, J. Max Patrick, also reviewing the Xanadu paperback, dismissed the novel as "a pseudo-Ossianic epic, adolescent in tone and pretentiously archaic", although commenting that "Eddison sometimes achieves the splendid prose and gorgeous artifice appropriate to his sagas."

 In 1973, Ursula K. Le Guin wrote about the beauty of the language, and the consistency of the archaic style Eddison employed.
 She writes that one of the goals of fantasy is to create a sense of distance from the ordinary and that “The archaic manner is indeed a perfect distancer, but you have to do it perfectly.
 It is a high wire: one slip spoils all.
 The man who did it perfectly of course was Eddison...
 If you love language for its own sake he is irresistible."
 Le Guin continues, "The prose, in spite of or because of its anachronism, is good prose: exact, clear, powerful.
 Visually it is precise and vivid; musically – that is, in the sound of the words, the movement of the syntax, the rhythm of the sentences – it is subtle and very strong."

-Karl Edward Wagner was influenced by The Worm Ouroboros as a teenager.
-Michael Swanwick quotes from Ouroboros in The Dragons of Babel.

 In 1983, E. F. Bleiler praised The Worm Ouroboros as "still the finest heroic fantasy."